-Students should enrol through the appropriate School in accordance with the procedures set out in the current year's booklet, Enrolment Procedures, available from the Admissions Office and from School offices.
+Students who are continuing courses (or returning after approved leave of absence) should enrol through the appropriate School in accordance with the procedures set out in the current Enrolment Procedures booklet, available from the Admissions Office and from School offices.
+Those who have completed part of a course and have been absent without leave need to apply for entry through the Metropolitan Universities Admissions Centre, PO Box 7049, GPO, Sydney 2001, by 1 October 1977.